This course is open for applications.

 Careers / Further study

-Choose from a variety of professions across the fashion industry.
-Potential careers could include fashion photography, styling, web-development, trend forecasting, fashion journalism, merchandising, photography, brand development, social media, events, marketing management and e-commerce.
+You could go into a variety of professions across the fashion industry.
+Potential careers could include fashion photography, styling, trend forecasting, fashion journalism, merchandising, photography, brand development, social media, events, marketing management and e-commerce.

-Past graduates have gone on to work at Vogue, COS, Crack and i-D magazines, Company magazine, Burberry, Ted Baker, Kurt Geiger, Superdry and Urban Outfitters.
+Past graduates have gone on to work at Saatchi & Saatchi, Vogue, COS, Crack and i-D magazines, Company magazine, Burberry, Ted Baker, Kurt Geiger, Superdry and Urban Outfitters.

 Our award-winning careers service will develop your employment potential through career coaching and find you graduate jobs, placements and global opportunities.